TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/connect_client.md

 <a id="reference_85E77D6BF8C949D6BBAABE485FA02FF2__section_A5670CE37F4B40F8ADAC0FC8CA77B9E0"></a>
 ##Description

-Uses the JDBC RowStore thin client driver to connect to a RowStore member indicated by the *host:port* values.
+Uses the JDBC SnappyData thin client driver to connect to a SnappyData member indicated by the *host:port* values.
 You can specify an optional name for your connection.
 Use the <a href="set_connection.html#rtoolsijcomref39198" class="xref" title="Specifies which connection to make current when more than one connection is open.">set connection</a> to switch between multiple connections.
 If you do not name a connection, the system generates a name automatically.

 If the connection requires a user name and password, supply those with the optional properties.